aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 Same rule as always.
 If the runner already has the bag, or the catcher cannot set her feet, she holds it and gets it to the circle.
 A held ball costs a base.
 A throw into left field costs a run.

+## Steal the Bacon

+**Time:** 5 to 6 minutes.
+The classic playground game with a base touch bolted on.

+Best used as the reset between the station split and the scrimmage.
+The two groups have been apart for half an hour and come back scattered, and a race pulls them into one team faster than a huddle does.

+### Setup

+- One line at third, one line at home.
+- A tee with a ball on it halfway between them, about 30 feet from each.
+- One girl from each line up at a time.

+### How it runs

+On "go," each girl sprints to the **opposite** base, touches it, turns, and comes back to the tee.
+First one to grab the ball wins.

+The girl starting at third runs to home, touches it, turns, and races back to the tee.
+The girl starting at home does the same toward third.
+About 90 feet of sprinting each, and they cross paths twice.

+### Two rules that make it worth the clock

+1. **Touch the base or you lose.** Not near it, on it.
+Missing bases is a real thing that happens in games and this is the cheapest place to fix it.
+2. **Everyone stays to her right.** Out and back.
+It is the hallway rule, and it means they pass shoulder to shoulder instead of head-on, and they arrive at the tee from opposite sides instead of the same one.

+Announce both before the first race, because you will not be able to add them later once they are running.

+### Safety

+Two girls at full speed converging on one object is the one thing to watch here.
+The stay-right rule handles most of it.
+Add one more:

+**Grab it, do not dive for it.** Same reason you are not letting them slide on this field.
+If diving starts, switch the tee for a cone or set the ball on the ground and the temptation mostly goes away.

+### Scoring

+Keep it by team, not by girl.
+Whichever line wins more races takes the round.
+First line to five.

+**Pair them by speed.** If you send them down the line in order, the same three girls win every time and everyone else stops trying.
+Matching similar runners makes nearly every race close, which is the entire point.

+### Variations

+- **Start on a release.** Instead of yelling "go," go through a pitching motion and start them on the release.
+Now it is a steal jump too.
+- **Start facing backward.** They turn on the go call.
+Chaos, and they love it.
+- **Winner picks the next pair.**

 ## Circle Race

 **Time:** 5 minutes.